- Arts & Recreation

 There are given context thanks to bright, white typography labeling the category at first glance.

-Subtle movement and scrolling effects allow you to peruse the offerings and learn more about the categories and the titles available.
+Subtle movement and scrolling effects allow you to peruse the offerings and learn more about the categories and titles available.

 Hovering over the title brings up a popup with more information, an intuitive and engaging organizational tool.